carolwangg/rewards_app/README.md

 ## 📱 Overview

-The Rewards Points Loyalty App enables users to collect points from participating businesses using QR codes, view transaction history, and redeem rewards directly within the mobile experience.
-Businesses can generate QR codes, issue points, and validate redemptions.
+The Zinks App lets users collect points from participating businesses at every visit and redeem rewards.
+Businesse can issue points, manage their rewards and reward card UI, validate redemptions, and view analytics.

 This project is built using: